-Depending on a person’s age, it is beneficial to have a comprehensive medical evaluation every year, or every other year, to ensure that a person stays on top of their health and continually monitors any arising health problems.
+Depending on a person’s age, it is beneficial to have a comprehensive medical evaluation every year, or every other year, to stay on top of health and continually monitor any arising health problems.

 What Types of Doctors are Involved in a Comprehensive Medical Evaluation?

 There are multiple healthcare providers involved in a medical evaluation.
 A complete medical examination typically begins with a nurse or a healthcare provider that gathers information about the patient’s health status and medical history.
 Then, the patient will meet with a physician who will conduct the remainder of the physical exams.
 The doctor might then refer the patient to other specialists or order specific screenings or testing.
 This testing will be sent to a laboratory.